-Everyone at The Oaktree School believes that every child is special and that all needs should be met.
-To this end we track all children's accomplishments carefully and provide appropriate intervention to ensure that all of our children continue to achieve their next steps.
+Here at The Oaktree School, we believe that every child is special and that all individual needs should be met.
+To ensure this, we track every child's accomplishments carefully and provide appropriate intervention and support to ensure that all of our children continue to achieve their next steps.
+Miss Harrison is the school SENCo and leads our team to ensure that every child's needs are met.
 Below you will find information about our SEND provision.

-The basis of the new reforms is that ‘Everyone in teaching shares the same vision for children with SEND – it is the same vision that we have for all children - that they achieve well in their early years, at school and college, find employment; lead happy and fulfilled lives; and have choice and control.
-But the current system is not working for all families and children.’
+The SEND Code of Practice 2015 states the vision for children with special educational needs and disabilities should be the same as for all children and young people – that they achieve well in their early years, at school and in college, and lead happy and fulfilled lives.